TERMS OF BUSINESS DATED 20 FEBRUARY 2020

 We may disclose client personal data to other third parties in the context of a possible sale, merger, restructuring or financing of or investment in our business.
 In this event we will take appropriate measures to ensure that the security of the client personal data continues to be ensured in accordance with data protection legislation.
 If a change happens to our business, then the new owners may use our client personal data in the same way as set out in these terms.

 We shall maintain commercially reasonable and appropriate security measures, including administrative, physical and technical safeguards, to protect against unauthorised or unlawful processing of any client personal data and against accidental loss or destruction of, or damage to, the client personal data.
 In respect of any client personal data, provided that we are legally permitted to do so, we shall promptly notify you in the event that:

 We receive a request complaint or any adverse correspondence from or on behalf of a relevant data subject, to exercise their data subject rights under the data protection legislation or in respect of our processing of their personal data;

 We are served with an information, enforcement or assessment notice (or any similar notices), or receive any other material communication in respect of our processing of any client personal data from a supervisory authority as defined in the data protection legislation (for example in the UK, the Information Commissioner’s Officer) or;

-3. We reasonably believe that there has been any incident which resulted in the accidental or unauthorised access to, or destruction, loss, unauthorised disclosure or alteration of, any client personal data.
+We reasonably believe that there has been any incident which resulted in the accidental or unauthorised access to, or destruction, loss, unauthorised disclosure or alteration of, any client personal data.

 Upon the reasonable request of the other, we shall each co-operate with the other and take such reasonable commercial steps or provide such information as is necessary to enable each of us to comply with the data protection legislation in respect of the services provided to you in accordance with our engagement letter with you in relation to those services.